AlexSergey/react-customscroll/README.md

-# React Custom Scroll v2
+# React Custom Scroll

 This is little component for custom scroll in React.
 It is very customizable and flexible component.
-In version 2 you can customization scrollbar
+You can customization scrollbar.

 [Demo](http://natrube.net/custom-scroll/index.html)